 Most EMS professionals are keenly aware of the risks of typical drowning: hypoxia, respiratory distress, and eventual asphyxiation.
 In recent years, doctors have been sounding alarm bells about secondary and dry drowning.
 These two phenomena are especially common in young people.

-Here are the distinctions and what you need to look for:
+Here are the distinctions and what you should look for:

 In a person who has recently swallowed water or played near water, the following signs may indicate a dry or secondary drowning incident:

 Drowning rarely occurs in the ideal setting.
-There are crowds of people panicking and possibly long walks from parking areas to the site of the drowning.
-It’s simply not realistic to expect to be able to transport a drowning victim back to a truck—or less likely, to perform CPR and then transport them to the hospital.
+There are often crowds of people panicking and potentially long walks from parking areas to the site of the drowning.
+It’s simply not realistic to expect to be able to transport a drowning victim back to a truck or to perform CPR and then transport them to the hospital.

 The right portable suction device enables EMS professionals to act quickly to clear the airway.
 When choosing a portable suction machine for drowning emergencies, consider a device that: